Allie Byrd refuses to give up

 Allie’s release date from the rehabilitation center in Chicago is set for July.
 If all goes according to plan, she will finally be home, with her mom and brother, in a new house.

-Tiffanie bought a new house and is currently remodeling the garage to be a wheelchair accessible room for Allie.
+After contacting a realtor, similar to this Greensboro realtor, Tiffanie was able to find the perfect house and consequently bought it.
+She is currently remodeling the garage to be a wheelchair accessible room for Allie.

 Tiffanie has had to rely heavily on the community and her family because of her disability.